renatronic/dark_calculator/README.txt

-A simple Python calculator created with tkinter library for learning and portfolio purposes.
+A simple Python calculator created with tkinter library for learning and practice purposes.